dudimasta/cs_app_in_docker/readme.md

 ## Routines to run in a docker container
-1.If you try to run docker on a VM, then from host run:
+1. If you try to run docker on a VM, then from host run:
 	i.
 Set-VMProcessor <VMName> -ExposeVirtualizationExtensions $true
 2. Restore packages:
 	i. dotnet build --no-cache
 1. Publish .NET app: